austynwhaley/node-readme/genREADME.md

 ### Usage for this application:

-#### TO quickly and efficently make a readme file for users application
+#### To quickly and efficently make a readme file for users application

 ---